jumana-s/3710-Project/README.md

 **Gini Impurity, Gini Formula**

 These two functions are used to calculate the Gini Impurity.
 This measurment is the probability of classifying a random data point in the data set incorrectly.
-The data point is randomly classified based on the distribution class labels in the dataset (in *DecisionTree.py*, these labels are defined in ```header```)
+The data point is randomly classified based on the distribution class labels in the dataset (in *DecisionTree.py*, these labels are defined in ```header = ["colour", "shape"]```).

+![equation] x = x**2